ssarwa/cncf-ssarwa/notes.md

 Refer the [cncf](yml\readme.md) folder for the yamls

-Code in the same repo
+Code in the same repository

 #Setup